Country of origin: Germany

 As an orphan and refugee from Nazi Germany, Daniel Aaron didn’t have a promising future.
 He overcame adversity and went on to co-found the largest cable company in the U.S., Comcast.

 Aaron’s father, a lawyer, politician and Jew, was briefly imprisoned by the Nazis in 1937.
 A year later, when Daniel Aaron was 12, the family escaped Germany and immigrated to Queens, New York.
 What was supposed to be a release from a life of adversity turned tragic when both his parents killed themselves in 1939 leaving him and his little brother in the foster care system.
+They managed to survive this hardship with the help of local Jewish relief agencies.

 In 1944, Aaron was not yet a U.S. citizen when he was drafted into the Army and returned to Germany in time to witness the liberation of slave laborers from concentration camps.
 After the war, he attended Temple University on the G.I.
 Bill and later earned a master’s degree in economics from the University of Pennsylvania’s Wharton School.